Skip to content

 Social Policy Action Group (SPAG)

-The Social Policy Action Group (SPAG) will support EURORDIS’ work to shape policies and practices that improve the access of people living with a rare disease and their families to holistic care, and the guarantee of their social and human rights.
+The Social Policy Action Group (SPAG) supports EURORDIS’ work to shape policies and practices that improve the access of people living with a rare disease and their families to holistic care, and the guarantee of their social and human rights.

-The SPAG will be composed of 10 to 15 volunteers, representing a diversity of European countries, rare diseases, disabilities, ages, and backgrounds.
-Its members will be individuals living with a rare disease, their family members, other rare disease representatives, and experts in social policy and human rights.
+The SPAG is composed of 20 volunteers, representing 13 European countries and a diversity of rare diseases, disabilities, ages, and backgrounds.
+Its members are individuals living with a rare disease and family members, some of whom are also experts in social policy and human rights.

 Why is the SPAG important?